Equivariant cohomology of torus orbifolds

 The integral equivariant cohomology of smooth toric varieties is known to be given by the \emph{face ring} of the corresponding fan and for quasitoric manifolds the face ring of the quotient simple polytope.
 For the wider class of torus manifolds it was proved by Masuda and Panov~\cite{MP} that the integral equivariant cohomology is isomorphic to the face ring of an appropriate simplicial poset.
 In~\cite{MMP} they use \emph{Thom classes} of the associated \emph{torus graph} to explicitly give the generators and relations for the integral equivariant cohomology of the graph.
 This is isomorphic to the integral equivariant cohomology of the torus manifold if its ordinary cohomology vanishes in all odd degrees.

 When we move from manifolds to orbifolds the picture slightly changes.
-In the case of singular toric varieties, including toric varieties having orbifold singularities, it was proved in~\cite{BFR,Fr} that its equivariant cohomology with integer coefficients is given by the piecewise polynomials on its fan if its ordinary odd degree cohomology vanishes.
-For toric manifolds the ring of piecewise polynomials on the fan is isomorphic to the face ring of the fan but this is not true for orbifolds in general.
+In the case of singular toric varieties, including toric varieties having orbifold singularities, it was proved in~\cite{BFR,Fr} that its equivariant cohomology with integer coefficients is given by the ring $PP[\Sigma]$ of piecewise polynomials on its fan $\Sigma$ if its ordinary odd degree cohomology vanishes.
+Note in particular that the ordinary cohomology of a toric manifold is concentrated in even degrees, hence its equivariant cohomology is isomorphic to $PP[\Sigma]$, which is isomorphic to the face ring of the fan in this case.
+However, this is not true for orbifolds in general.